-For Literature, this accommodation is only for students with a visual impairment where the student is not yet able to read Braille.
+For Literature, this accommodation is only for students meeting the criteria in the Accommodations Guidelines.
 A Unique Accommodations Assurance must be submitted to PDE.

 Test items/questions signed - Student used an interpreter/translator to sign test items/questions.

 Test items/questions interpreted for EL - Student used an interpreter/translator to present test items/ questions.